WLAN-Pi/wconsole/README.md

 (Note: if you make these changes while in "Wi-Fi Console" mode, they will not take effect.
 You must start in "classic" mode, make the updates, then switch to "Wi-Fi Console" mode)

-## Alternative Switching Option
+## Alternative (...and now recommended) Switching Option

-If you feel brave, the [wlanpi-nanohat-oled](https://github.com/WLAN-Pi/wlanpi-nanohat-oled) project provides an easy option to enable/disable Wi-Fi Console mode via a front panel menu system.
+The [wlanpi-nanohat-oled](https://github.com/WLAN-Pi/wlanpi-nanohat-oled) project provides an easy option to enable/disable Wi-Fi Console mode via a front panel menu system.
 Take a look at the project page to find out more details.
+This method will become the default method from release v1.7 of the WLANPi image.